IJAMUL1/License-Plate-Object-detection-CV-Application/README.md

 ## Installation

-1. Clone this repository to your local machine: git clone https://github.com/IJAMUL1/Plate-Object-detection-CV-Application.git
+1. Clone this repository to your local machine: git clone https://github.com/IJAMUL1/License-Plate-Object-detection-CV-Application.git

+2. Download the YOLOv5 model and place them in the root directory.

+## Usage

+Run the script named: plate_detection_code.py

 Click image to download demo video